|BRJ Front Page||See all Essays||Send a Comment|

 It will be objected that 4236 "BCE" is not the beginning of human history, not even of advanced human civilization.
 We may yet find earlier calendar dates.
 After all, by the time the Egyptians made the calendar that has come down to us, thousands of years of civilization lay behind them.
 So an earlier date for the beginning of our calendar is indicated if we want to include all or most of the history of human civilization (typically taken as the time of construction of the first cities).

 In the end we may have to consider the difficulty of our electronic equipment making the conversion to a new calendar, à la the "Y2K" problem at the end of the previous millennium.
 It is convenient that the known history of settled human civilization goes back about ten thousand years.
 Therefore, I suggest that we add 10,000 years to our current calendar, which adds a mere digit to our year's number and places us now in the year 12,007, a number that more closely reflects the age of our civilization.
-(Carping sophists may protest that this is still based on the Christian calendar, but I'd say that connection has now been diluted enough to be non-problematic; especially when we consider that Jesus was evidently born in the years 3 or 4 "BC" – 9,996-7 in our new calendar.)
-Such a revision of our calendar will resolve all three of the concerns outlined above.
-It acknowledges our ancient roots in the middle east – giving us a calendar for all mankind, it avoids the silly up-and-down arithmetical gymnastics of our current "white elephant", and it resets for us our history as it should be: A single long and unbroken flow of a single humanity.
+(Carping sophists may protest that this is still based on the Christian calendar, but I'd say that connection has now been diluted enough to be non-problematic; especially when we consider that Jesus was evidently born in the years 3 or 4 "BC"l, or 9,996-7 in our new calendar.)
+Such a revision of our calendar will resolve all three of the concerns outlined above: It acknowledges our ancient roots in the middle east, without any cultural or religious ties – giving us a calendar for all mankind, it avoids the silly up-and-down arithmetical gymnastics of our current "white elephant", and it resets for us our history as it should be: A single long and unbroken flow of a single humanity.

 That's a lot to gain from a mere digit.